richie0866/rbxm-suite/README.md

 > function rbxmSuite.launch(path: string, options: Options): Instance
 > ```
 >
-> Loads a rbxm(x) file into the game and loads all scripts.
+> Loads a rbxm(x) file into the game and loads all scripts. `path` may be a file path or a `rbxassetid` path as of v2.1.0.
 >
 > By default, it will run all enabled LocalScript objects.
 ```lua